sagecodes/intro-machine-learning/README.md

 Hello I'm [Sage Elliott](http://sageelliott.com/).
 I'm a Technology Evangelist here at Galvanize!
 For the past decade I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
 I love making things with technology!

-I got into Machine Learning solving a manufacturing problem at my last job with computer vision, and I think its one of the coolest fields!
+I Originally got into Machine Learning by solving a manufacturing problem at my last job with computer vision, and I think its one of the coolest fields!

-**Note:** I'm not a Galvanize Instructor, they're way better at teaching!
+**Note:** I'm not a Galvanize Instructor, they're way better at teaching than I am!

 - Website: [sageelliott.com](http://sageelliott.com/)
 - Twitter: [@sagecodes](https://twitter.com/@sagecodes)